WhatsApp

 Type: Parasite

 Carried by animals, this parasite is spread through inhaling dust or eating food contaminated with animal excretions.
-Cats are often the cause.2
+Cats are often the carrier of this parasite.2

 Name of infection: Varicella zoster and herpes zoster